joshuahiggins/tone-service-app/README.md

 This repo is where the main NextJS application lives.

 ## Prerequisites
-We are believers in [BunJS](https://github.com/oven-sh/bun) and utilize it for most of our infrastructure.
+We're believers in [BunJS](https://github.com/oven-sh/bun) and utilize it for most of our infrastructure.
 If you're on `Linux` or `Mac` and have NPM installed, you can globally install Bun with:

     npm i -g bun
  `Windows` users will have to use **WSL** to get the Tone WebApp to run locally.
 An excellent guide on setting up WSL and connecting VSCode can be found [here](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode).